-The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
-These and other risks which may affect the Company's performance are detailed below.
-Further analysis of the risks facing the Company on its financial instruments is provided in note 17.
+The principal risk arising from the Company's financial instruments is credit risk.
+This and other risks which may affect the Company's performance are detailed below.
+Further analysis of the risks facing the Company on its financial instruments is provided in note 16.

-Credit Risk
+Credit risk

 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, the maximum loan-to-value of the original advances was 75% and the credit risk is considered to be low.
+However, the maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk").
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on its bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS (see "Liquidity Risk").
+To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.